Grenada Research Associates (G.R.A.)

 • Strong attention to detail

-• Ability to follow a research brief accurately
+• Ability to follow research instructions accurately

 Desirable Experience